-- (d) Other reserve represent: - (i) 1,130,141,116 shares of the Company issued to Gold Commercial Services Limited ("Goldcom") as fully paid at HK\$0.46 per share, being the market price of the Company's share on date of issue.
-Goldcom is a third party whose shareholder and sole director is one of the non-controlling shareholders of Taung Gold Limited ("TGL"), who are the residents of South Africa ("South African Shareholders").
+(d) Other reserve represent:

+- (i) 1,130,141,116 shares of the Company issued to Gold Commercial Services Limited ("Goldcom") as fully paid at HK\$0.46 per share, being the market price of the Company's share on date of issue.
+Goldcom is a third party whose shareholder and sole director is one of the non-controlling shareholders of Taung Gold Limited ("TGL"), who are residents of South Africa ("South African Shareholders").
 Goldcom acts as an agent to facilitate the South African Shareholders to sell their shares in TGL to the Group.
-Details of the arrangement for the Group to acquire TGL's shares from the South African Shareholders are set out in note 39(b)(i); - (ii) the gross obligation under put options resulted from the put options granted by the Company to the holders of options of TGL, details of which are set out in note 39(a); and - (iii) the amount resulted from the deemed disposal of partial interests in TGL, details of which are set out in note 34(c). - (e) As set out in note (c), the Company agreed to issue and Orient Best agreed to subscribe for 323,848,000 warrants at the issue price of HK\$0.001 per warrant.
-At the date of issuance of warrants, the net proceeds from the warrant subscription amounting to HK\$324,000 was received and recorded in the warrant reserve.
+Details of the arrangement for the Group to acquire TGL's shares from the South African shareholders are set out in note 40(b)(i); - (ii) the gross obligation under put options resulted from the put options granted by the Company to holders of options of TGL, details of which are set out in note 40(a); and - (iii) the amounts resulted from the deemed disposal of partial interests in TGL, details of which are set out in note 35(c). - (e) As set out in note (c), the Company agreed to issue and Orient Best agreed to subscribe for 323,848,000 warrants at the issue price of HK\$0.001 per warrant.
+At the date of issuance of warrants, the net proceeds from the warrant subscription amounted to approximately HK\$324,000 was received and recorded in the warrant reserve.
 However, it was not accounted for in accordance with HKAS 32 "Financial Instruments" that the warrant should be measured at its fair value at initial recognition.
-The fair value of warrants at the date of issuance was HK\$51,816,000.
-Accordingly, the comparative figures as stated in the respective line items in the consolidated statement of changes in equity as at 1 April 2010 and 31 March 2011 were restated.
-The prior year adjustments do not have any impact on the financial position of the Group as at 1 April 2011, accordingly, a third statement of financial position has not been presented.
+The fair value of warrants at the date of issuance is HK\$51,816,000.
+Accordingly, the comparative figures as stated in the respective line items in the consolidated statement of changes in equity as at 1 April 2011 were restated.
+The prior year adjustment do not have any impact on the financial position of the Group as at 1 April 2011, accordingly, a third statement of financial position has not been presented.

-The effects of the prior year adjustments described above on the line items in the statement of consolidated changes in equity as at 1 April 2010 and 31 March 2011 are summarised as follows:
+The effects of the prior year adjustments described above on the line items in the statement of consolidated changes in equity as at 1 April 2011 are summarised as follows: